sob/cookbook/source/recipes/hummus-we-like.html.markdown

 Ingredients:

-> * 1 batch of [Quite Possibly the Best Chickpeas](/recipes/best-chickpeas), lemon peels removed
+> * 1 batch of [Quite Possibly the Best Chickpeas](/recipes/best-chickpeas), onion, lemon peels, and garlic cloves removed
-> * 5 garlic cloves,peeled
+> * 5 garlic cloves, peeled and chopped
-> * 200 g (7 oz) raw tahini
+> * 100 g (3.5 oz) raw tahini
 > * 1 teaspoon salt
-> * pinch of ground cumin
+> * small pinch of ground cumin
 > * Juice of 1 lemon
 > * Zest of 1 lemon
+> * 1/4 tsp cream of tartar

 ---

 Instructions:

-Put the garlic in a food processor (don't use a stick blender) with 200ml (7oz) water and blend to a very smooth consistency.
-Put through a sieve and keep the liquid, discarding the puréed garlic.
+1. Juice the lemon, put into small bowl.

+1. Chop garlic and place into lemon juice bowl.
+Let sit for 15 minutes.
+Meanwhile, zest the lemon, removing as much pith as possible.

+1. Remove garlic solids from lemon juice and discard garlic solids.

-Put the chickpeas in the blender and blend to a smooth paste; this can take anything from 5 to 10 minutes.
-Add the tahini, garlic water, salt, lemon zest, and cumin and continue to blend, ocassionally scraping down the sides and adding water if necessary.
+1. Put the chickpeas in the blender and blend to a smooth paste; this can take anything from 5 to 10 minutes.
+Add the tahini, salt, lemon juice, lemon zest, cream of tartar, and cumin and continue to blend, occasionally scraping down the sides and adding water if necessary.

-Transfer to a large mixing bowl, add lemon juice and gently whisk in.
-If you over mix you will introduce too much air and the consistency might be off.

-Store in a sealed container in the fridge for up to 5 days.
+1. Store in a sealed container in the fridge for up to 5 days.